Northern red bishop: Breeding

 This species is sexually dimorphic and polygynous, with the males being particularly larger than the females.
 The genus Euplectes is notorious for sexually selected characteristics, including elaborate displays and elongated tail feathers.
 The bright orange-to-yellow plumage with a contrasting dark black pigment is for attracting mates.
 The song pattern of the male during the breeding season is quite monotonous with minimal change from season-to-season, and males may not even sing at all in the nonbreeding season.
 Experiments into the neural relationship between song and plumage color revealed the hyperstriatum ventralis (HVc) and the robust nucleus of the archistriatum (RA) are neural structures involved in song control.
 Possibly due to higher androgen levels at the time, both the HVc and RA significantly increase in volume during the breeding season.
 Additionally, the sizes of these structures are significantly different between the sexes, with a male having a RA more than twenty times larger than the female.
 The ratio of sexual dimorphism in these structures are higher than that in other songbirds.

 This species is polygynous, and males will often mate with up to six females, Males use their plumage for display-flight to attract females, while puffing their body plumage out.
 Once a female lands, courtship follows, resulting in males building globular nests for their mate.
 The females in turn line the nest for her future chicks.
 The most striking males that build the best nests and have a higher quality territory (higher food resources) tend to have higher reproductive success, meaning there is strong sexual selection on the males to have the most vibrant plumage and to build nests in high-quality territory.
 Females therefore provide all of the parental care for their offspring, including incubating and feeding.
 Males neither care nor forage for their offspring.

 Nests are generally made from multiple grasses and reeds placed within the marshy vegetation.
-In Africa, average clutch sizes in Africa are unknown, but the related southern red bishop averages clutch sizes in South Africa between 2 and 3.
+The average clutch size in Africa is unknown, but in South Africa, the related southern red bishop averages between 2 and 3 eggs per clutch.
 The nestling period can last about 14-16 days.
 Breeding seasons can range from starting as early as May to ending as late as November and last between 2 and 6 months, depending on the beginning and end of the rainy season (typically November-March).

 Additionally, clutch sizes of northern red bishops in California average between 2–3.
 Breeding season in this area ranges from around the peak high temperatures in August to November once temperatures begin to cool.